richard-unterberg/classmatejs/README.md

 # @classmatejs

 Styled components for class names.
-For React and SolidJS or even framework agnostic.
+Today this repo ships the stable React and Solid adapters while the shared core/factory work remains on hold.

 ## 🚩 Transform this